MishaFrenkman/getWifiPass/README.md

 # getWifiPass
-Easy script to get SSID and Shared-Secret of connected Wifi Network
+Easy script to get SSID and Shared-Secret of connected Wifi Network for OS X